Needlestick and Sharps

 - Helps compliance to Health & Safety Regulations

 - Carbon net-zero training solution

-The Health & Safety at Work ACT 1974 3 requires those employing staff in healthcare, tattoo, beauty and other industries that use needles to first assess the risks.
+The Health & Safety at Work Act 1974 requires those employing staff in healthcare, tattoo, beauty and other industries that use needles to first assess the risks.
 Appropriate control measures, such as training, must be put in place, and documented.